 The framework is based on the concept that entities in a game world exist as pure identifiers, their components contain only data, and systems process entities based on their aspects.
 This promotes separation of concern and simplifies game design tremendously.

 Artemis has been ported to many languages.
-See ports here.
+See a few ports here.

 Good Presentation On Data Oriented Design